 How can we doubt the value of celebrity?
 Since human beings have always valued above all else the recognition of their fellows, what could be more desirable than to be “celebrated”?
 In a world where some achieve this status, what possibility of compensation remains for the others?
 If our consciousness of death and the resulting self-concern that Heidegger called “care” are spin-offs of our originary fear of our fellow humans, our passion for recognition supplements the emptiness this consciousness knows to be inevitable.
-We would believe, all experience to the contrary, that, given this recognition, we will become “immortal,” ultimate triumph of culture over nature.
+We would believe, all experience to the contrary, that, given this recognition, we will become “immortal,” in an ultimate triumph of culture over nature.
 The human consciousness born of culture that made us aware of dying in the first place pays its homage to culture in making it a compensation for death.

 The kind of global recognition we associate with celebrity could come into being only with states that transcend the sphere of personal interaction.
 In old Egypt, but not in tribal cultures or even chieftainships, the chance of an inhabitant of Thebes being known to an inhabitant of Memphis, or even to a Theban from another district of the city, was presumably very small, yet everyone would know of the Pharaoh and the chief members of his court–including, no doubt, its prominent entertainers.
 The End of Culture situated the beginning of secular literature and of “modernity” in the broadest sense at the point where popular resentment of the privileged status of the rulers ceased to be blocked by their unquestioned sacred status.
 Secular culture emerges from ritual when the resentment that accompanies recognition can no longer be resolved in the process of recognition itself.
 There are whisperings of this in Egypt and Babylonia, but in the West only the Greeks created a full-fledged literature because only they had freed themselves from the tyranny of a central distribution system.
 No doubt the Egyptian peasant resented the pharaoh’s glory, but circulating, if at all, in the private sphere, his resentment posed no threat to the social order and was incapable of generating a new culture.
 In contrast, the Greeks needed to express resentment in order to control it.
-Just as language arose to avert the dissolution of the proto-human social order, so did “high culture” to defer the resentments that threatened Greek and particularly Athenian society–resentments that fatally limited it and eventually destroyed it.
+Just as language arose to avert the dissolution of the proto-human social order, so did “high culture” arise to defer the resentments that threatened Greek and particularly Athenian society–resentments that fatally limited it and eventually destroyed it.

 All the literary categories we inherit from the classical age appeal directly to our resentment of those who occupy center stage.
 To define this centrality in terms of power or wealth is to miss the essential point that a moment in a theater reveals: the identity of the object of our envy with the object of our attention, whose sacrality is definable by this very fact.
 No doubt, in pre-celebritary times at least, this attention is determined by control over the social center and its means of violence.
 But these hard facts are beyond our power to change by “cultural” means.
 Drama permits us to confront the objects of our resentment in a venue where we are free to grant or withdraw our recognition.
 We watch the action on stage only because we choose to do so, and by so choosing, we make the characters’ centrality depend on us.
 The payoff is that those Aristotle calls “better than ourselves” are humbled by tragedy, while comedy rewards those “worse than ourselves” for not provoking our resentment.